stmcgann/Ames_Iowa_Housing_Predictions/README.md

 Model 4 - Linear regression using scaled, numerical features.
 Features were selected using a scikit-learn's VarianceThreshold method.
 VarianceThreshold was set to 0.50.

 All 4 sets of predictions were submitted to the Kaggle competiton.
-Through 4 sets of submissions, I improved my standing in the Leaderboard by 19 spots.
+Through 4 sets of submissions, I increased my standing in the Leaderboard by 19 places.